ntaherni/ntaherni.github.io/index.md

-# Welcome to my webpage, my name is Nico (Nicholas) Tahernia.
+# Welcome to my webpage, my name is Nicholas (Nico) Tahernia.

 ![Photo of me](head-shot.jpeg)